-Now one thing that stumped me, and stumps a lot of other travelers to these islands is the inability to access cash.
+Now one thing that stumped me, and that also stumps a lot of other travelers to these islands is the inability to access cash.
 This basically means what you bring over from the mainland is how much cash you have.

-There is a mixture of information online amount the accessibility of cash so I am just going to speak from my experience on the island and my struggles getting cash.
+There is a mixture of information online about the accessibility of cash so I am just going to speak from my experience on the island and my struggles getting cash.
 Basically, we were traveling for 6 nights, 3 on Koh Rong and the other 3 on Koh Rong Samloem.

 Luckily after a bit of research, I found a more pricey resort we could stay at for our 3 nights in Koh Rong Samloem that would accept credit cards for our booking.
 This means we could use our cash to eat, rather than paying for accommodation.

 Now I know I may sound bougie saying this, but like seriously sometimes I need my air conditioning.
-As you would imagine being on a rather undeveloped island like Koh Rong or Koh Rong Samloem, having air conditioning is actually quite the luxury.
+As you would imagine being on a rather undeveloped island like Koh Rong or Koh Rong Samloem, having air conditioning is actually quite a luxury.

 Even though you can spend your days swimming in the wonderfully warm waters, and relaxing beachside.
 There is nothing better than coming back to an air-conditioned room, having a shower, and not immediately becoming covered in a layer of sweat immediately upon exiting.

 This is especially so if you cannot afford a beachfront room and perhaps are located a little further inside the island so do not get the sea breeze.

 I know “vibes” may sound silly, but seriously depending on what you are expecting will affect which island will be best for you to stay on.

 Deserted Island Experience

 Now if you are looking at getting away from it all then both islands offer this.
 With minimal electricity, no wifi, no cell phone reception, etc.

 As Koh Rong is a rather large island you can find plenty of places to do this kind of thing.
 Generally, they are also easier to get to with roads making the bays accessible and plenty of boats who will happily transfer you there for a price.

 This is also an experience I have done on Koh Rong Samloem at Sunset Beach.
 We stayed at Sleeping Tree’s in one of their glamping tents and it was a true deserted island experience.
-Though we did have some luxuries such as a good choice of nearby places to eat, and very nice shared bathrooms.
+Though, we did have some luxuries such as a good choice of nearby places to eat, and very nice shared bathrooms.

 Well, you may be surprised both Koh Rong and Koh Rong Samloem cater to this and more.
-Though this is only small areas of the island, or during certain times of the month, so don”t roll up expecting to find a party without doing any research.
+Though this is only small areas of the island or during certain times of the month, don’t roll up expecting to find a party without doing any research.

 Well, I will be honest these islands are set up for tourism so you won’t find much local culture without searching for it.
 Though nevertheless it is around and can be found if you know where to look.

-Visit off is Koh Rong, this is the larger of the islands and definitely has quite a lot of locals living on it.
+First off is Koh Rong, which is the largest of the islands and definitely has quite a lot of locals living on it.
 The best place to experience this is in a place called Daem Thkov Village.